Camille Wardrop Alleyne

 ABOUT DR. CAMILLE ALLEYNE

-She has spent her 25-year career advancing the areas of aerospace and space technology development, including space vehicle design and test and space research.
+She has spent her 26-year career advancing the areas of aerospace and space technology development, including space vehicle design and test and space research.
 In the last few years, she has emerged as an expert in the areas of space, science and technology application for sustainable global development.
-Dr. Alleyne currently serves as the Deputy Manager for the Commercial Lunar Payload Services at NASA Johnson Space Center where she develops the strategy and manages the execution of NASA's primary mission to the return to the Moon, first with US commercial companies.
-Prior to that she served as the Assistant Deputy Associate Administrator for Programs in the Science Mission Directorate at NASA Headquarters where she provided technical and executive leadership on NASA’s planetary, earth, heliophysics and astrophysics science missions.
+Dr. Alleyne currently serves as the Deputy Manager for Commercial LEO Development Program at NASA Johnson Space Center, a role in which she serves as the architect of building space economies and enabling commercialization of Low Earth Orbit.
+Prior to that she served as the Deputy Manager for the Commercial Lunar Payload Services where she developed and managed the strategy for commercializing the moon.
+She also served as the Assistant Deputy Associate Administrator for Programs in the Science Mission Directorate at NASA Headquarters where she provided technical and executive leadership on NASA’s planetary, earth, heliophysics and astrophysics science missions.

 Dr. Alleyne has a deep commitment to being of service and making a difference in the lives of young people all across the world, and as a result, has been and continues to be in a unique position to create immense change through her expertise in STEM, advocacy for global education, especially with regards to girls.
 She is a leading advocate for creating the next generation of female scientists, engineers, technologist and explorers - work she does through her Brightest Stars Foundation.